 READ UNITED matches community and corporate volunteers with third graders to help them get on track with grade-level literacy.
-Our first Read United school partner was Mount Olive Intermediate School in Fort Mitchell.
-This program began in September 2017 with 43 volunteers reading to 26 students.
-Volunteers served one hour per week or alternated weeks with a “reading volunteer buddy.”
-Students received intervention twice each week.
+Our Read United school partner is Mount Olive Intermediate School in Fort Mitchell.

 What do Read United Volunteers do?

 - Have a passion to help children learn

 - Volunteer for 1 hour on either Tuesday or Thursday mornings

 - Commit to one hour per week (volunteers partner with a buddy and read bi-weekly)

 - Be consistent (children are counting on their volunteer)